goodfella/protocol-template-library/README.rst

 In a most significant byte first protocol, a field's bytes are stored from most significant to least significant.

-In a least significant byte protocol, a field's bytes are stored from least significant to most significant.
+In a least significant byte first protocol, a field's bytes are stored from least significant to most significant.

 In a mixed byte order protocol, each field defines its own byte order.
 In this case each field's byte order can be either most significant